 Getting in and getting on in the industry

-Rise-Up aims to inspired and inform young people on career opportunities in broadcasting engineering and technology.
+Rise Up aims to inspire and inform young people on career opportunities in broadcasting engineering and technology.
 We have caught up Nikki Lushington and Ella Ozsanlav from Timeline, c/o BT Sport to find out more about their work and how they broke into the industry.

 Nikki Lushington is a Lead MCR Engineer at Timeline, c/o BT Sport.
 She shares more about her passion for her role and what it is like to work in an exciting, ever-changing industry.